TGA - regulatory changes to custom-made medical devices

 The TGA’s new, improved custom-made medical device database requires you to use a valid GMDN code.
 GMDN code tables are available in the database for you to search and you can also refer to the ASO GMDN Code table and ASO Guide for details.

-If, after reading the information you have any questions, please email [email protected].
-You can also contact the TGA directly for further guidance or with any questions by emailing [email protected].
+Please contact the TGA directly for further guidance or with any questions by emailing [email protected].

 How to start assessing your devices and determining who is responsible for fulfilling the regulatory requirements.